How To Manage Agency Cash Flow

 • Stagnant or plateaued growth

 But running short of cash is not the only cash flow problem that can hamper an agency’s growth.
-Sometimes, being too strict on expenditures can slow down the marketing agency’s growth engine.
+Sometimes, being too strict on expenditures can slow down the marketing agency’s growth engine and lead to unfavorable cash flow statements.

 Finding a Balance Between Being Risk Averse and Investing in Growth